The Vermont Statutes Online

 (4) Services and funding within the department's available resources in accordance with both the system of care plan and the person's or family's written plan of service.

 (d) Any person with a developmental disability or a family who is receiving services on July 1, 1996, shall continue to receive services consistent with their needs and the system of care plan.
 (Added 1995, No. 174 (Adj.
 Sess.), § 1.)

 § 8727.
 Complaints; appeals

-(A) the board's findings of fact lack support in the record; or
+(i) the Board's findings of fact lack support in the record; or

-The secretary shall issue a written decision stating the legal, factual or policy basis for reversing or modifying a decision or order of the board.
-The secretary shall approve, modify or reverse a decision or order of the board within 15 days of the date of the decision or order.
-If the secretary fails to issue a written decision within 15 days, the decision and order of the board shall be deemed to be approved by the secretary.
-A decision and order of the board under this subsection shall become the final and binding decision of the department upon approval by the secretary.
+(B) The Secretary shall issue a written decision stating the legal, factual or policy basis for reversing or modifying a decision or order of the Board.
+The Secretary shall approve, modify or reverse a decision or order of the Board within 15 days of the date of the decision or order.
+If the Secretary fails to issue a written decision within 15 days, the decision and order of the Board shall be deemed to be approved by the Secretary.
+A decision and order of the Board under this subsection shall become the final and binding decision of the Department upon approval by the Secretary.

 (3) The fair hearing officer:

 (A) shall assure that a person with a developmental disability shall have access to legal representation; and